DavidMb22/landing-page-project-/README.md

-I'm going do build a simple landing page using my Html and Css skills.
+I'm build a simple landing page using my Html and Css skills.